All comparisonsTask Managers

 Trello

-Basecamp fails first because communication features outweigh task clarity.
+Basecamp fails first because it breaks when communication features outweigh task clarity.

 Verdict